Accreditation Frequently Asked Questions

 AIUM does not endorse specific products.
 However, all the products listed on the following link (FDA) are AIUM approved.

-Yes, we require machines to be evaluated every year.
-We no longer use "preventative maintenance" and have changed the terminology to "quality assurance on ultrasound equipment".
-We require routine quality assurance on ultrasound equipment specified in the document titled, Routine Quality Assurance for Diagnostic Ultrasound Equipment found on our website/resource library.
+Yes, we require machines to be evaluated annually (each year).
+We no longer use the words "preventative maintenance" and have changed the terminology to "quality assurance on ultrasound equipment".
+We require routine quality assurance to be performed on your ultrasound equipment as outlined in the document linked below:

 If the same non-compliant finding was listed on multiple survey/audit results, you could give a single generalized response to each finding.